fpc/FPCSource/utils/fprcp/Readme.txt

 2) Old versions of windres cannot create .res files;
 3) in fprcp also source code written by Lars Fosdal 1987 and released to the public domain 1993 was used
+4) updated to accept defines.inc
+   parser was expecting body for procedure/function declaration

 files:
 readme.txt   - this file